 Power dressing refers to wearing a style of clothing intended to make the wearers seem authoritative and competent.
-This is also known as dressing for success or in this case dressing for “prayer” success!
-This concept was used as an object lesson by the Apostle Paul while he was in prison in Rome for teaching on the subject of prayer (Ephesians 3:1;4:1;6:20).
+This is also known as dressing for success or dressing for “prayer” success!
+This concept was used as an object lesson by the Apostle Paul while he was in prison in Rome for teaching on prayer (Ephesians 3:1;4:1;6:20).
 He used a Roman soldier’s armor (1) to help us understand the important aspects of prayer that must be “put on” (i.e., utilized) for maximum power and effectiveness of prayer (Ephesians 6:10-18).

 Finally, be strengthened in the Lord and in the strength of his power.
 Clothe yourselves with the full armor of God so that you may be able to stand against the schemes of the devil.
 For our struggle is not against flesh and blood, but against the rulers, against the powers, against the world rulers of this darkness, against the spiritual forces of evil in the heavens.
 For this reason, take up the full armor of God so that you may be able to stand your ground on the evil day, and having done everything, to stand.
 (Ephesians 6:10-13)

 Note this passage of scripture is not describing our being strong in our ability but rather being strong in the ability of Jesus.
 We are to put on Jesus by putting on or rather putting into our spiritual heart the various truths of the scripture identified by pieces of armor.